evelinawahlstrom/ad-assignment-client/README.md

  # :woman_technologist: ADLUDIO ASSIGNMENT :woman_technologist:
 ## What this project is about:

-Two tasks were given to me from Adludio to evalutate my technical skills as a junior developer:
+Two tasks were given to me from Adludio to evalutate my technical skills as a junior developer.
+I was given three days to complete the tasks:
 - Task 1: Mainly Front End
 - Task 2: Backend - see related repository: **[Adludio server](https://github.com/evelinawahlstrom/ad-assignment-server)**